I've been admitted. What's next?

 Begin your university journey and support your success by joining Memorial University's online orientation.

 Information on how and when to register for courses will be sent to your @mun.ca email about one month before registration opens.
 You can also check your registration date and time through Memorial Self-Service and review how to register for undergraduate courses beforehand.

 You'll want to review first year information, especially the sample first year programs and non-credit courses and placement tests you may be required to write or complete before starting your studies.

 If you need help selecting first-year courses, choosing an academic program, declaring a major and/or minor, understanding degree requirements, and registering for courses, connect with an academic advisor.

 You register for courses online through Memorial Self-Service.
 You can make changes to your schedule from your assigned registration time until the close of registration.
-But, you should register at your assigned date and time so you don’t miss out on registering for a course.
+But you should register at your assigned date and time so you don’t miss out on your preferred courses.

-If you are registered for courses and you have not received final admission before the first day of classes your admission will be revoked and your registrations dropped unless you have made arrangements with the Admissions Office.
+If you are registered for courses and you have not received a verified offer of admission before the first day of classes, your admission will be revoked and your registrations dropped unless you have made arrangements with the Admissions Office.

 After registration has begun